globalsmile/LOGIC-LOGISTICS/README.md

 # DATA TRANSFORMATION:

-The data set being denormalised, refactoring into dimensions and fact tables was imminent.
+With the data set being denormalised, refactoring into dimensions and fact tables was imminent.
 The permanent data representing the business entities was split into dimension tables:
 - [Cars]
 - [Seller Type]